 A. Unfortunately all these claims are incorrect.
 The original photographs taken for Harland & Wolff by R. Welch were all given a unique reference number.
 The details of each glass plate negative were recorded alongside the reference number, including a description of the subject of the photograph and the date that the photograph was taken.
 By looking up the contemporary reference numbers, it’s possible to identify the photographs taken of Olympic’s propellers, including when they were fitted in 1911, when a blade from the port side propeller was being replaced in March 1912, and when she was at Belfast for an overhaul in January 1924.

 These Olympic photos are well-known and have been used in books, websites and documentaries to stand in for Titanic.
 The captions rarely make it clear.
 Unfortunately the fact that they are Olympic photographs tends to go unnoticed.
 (In fact, the 1924 photograph is one of the most famous: it shows shipyard workers standing on the dry dock floor with Olympic’s three enormous propellers towering above them.
-It is often used to illustrate Titanic and it appeared on an enormous banner promoting the salvaged Titanic artefacts when they were displayed in Amsterdam, the Netherlands, in 2013-14, but few people realise it was an Olympic photo taken 13 years after Titanic sank!)
+It is often used to illustrate Titanic and it appeared on an enormous banner promoting the salvaged Titanic artefacts when they were displayed in Amsterdam in 2013-14, but few people realise it was an Olympic photo taken 13 years after Titanic sank!)

 There were also physical differences between Olympic and Titanic in 1912, which confirm the photograph reference numbers.
 There was a small zinc plate fitted above the centre propeller aperture: on Olympic, it had eight rivets but on Titanic it had only five.
 This is clear in early Titanic construction photographs before her propellers were fitted.

 Q. But every depiction of Titanic shows her with a four-bladed centre propeller?
 James Cameron’s film, for example.